maxim2266/str/README.md

 Implemented as a macro.

 `str str_ref_chars(const char* const s, const size_t n)`<br>
-Create a non-owning object referencing the given range of bytes.
+Returns a non-owning object referencing the given range of bytes.

+`void str_acquire_chars(str* const dest, const char* const s, size_t n)`<br>
+Creates an owning object for the specified range of bytes.
+The range should be safe to pass to `free(3)` function.
+Destination is assigned using `str_assign` semantics.

 `void str_acquire(str* const dest, const char* const s)`<br>
-Take ownership of the specified range of bytes.
-The range should be safe to pass to `free(3)` function.
+Creates an owning object from the given C string.
+The string should be safe to pass to `free(3)` function.
+Destination is assigned using `str_assign` semantics.

 ### Status
 The library requires at least a C99 compiler.
 So far has been tested on Linux Mint 19.3